AleksandarDzudzevic/TutoringWebApp/README.md

 # Criteria D: Functionality
 ## Video showcase
-Video will be appended in the submitted folder.
+The video will be appended in the submitted folder.
 ![](https://drive.google.com/file/d/1HH6s0r2b315yBg_2HZMimPXzY3wzqOsJ/view?usp=sharing)
 ## Extensibility
 The extensibility of Tutorflix focused on being as future Dev-friendly as possible to ensure that the development of the application is not slowed down because of difficulties in the interpretation of the existing code by new developers.
 This was achieved in the following ways: